mit-rss/wall_follower/README.md

 #### Manual Navigation

-When you are ready, plug in your TX2 battery (Energizer or XTPower) and motor battery (Traxxas) in.
+When you are ready, plug in your jetson battery (Energizer or XTPower) and motor battery (Traxxas) in.

 ![motor_plugged](media/39604958785_8e8161b88e_k.jpg)

-Turn on the TX2, and reconnect to the racecar if necessary.
+Turn on the jetson, and reconnect to the racecar if necessary.
 Place the car on your *brick* so its wheels do not touch the ground and are free to spin.
 Launch ```teleop``` just like in the simulator.
 Note that if you JUST plugged in the motor battery, it takes a few minutes for the VESC to be recognized, so if you run teleop, and get the error "Failed to connect to the VESC", wait a few seconds, and try running the command again.